pillowpilot/guaranito_gestion/backend/README.en.md

 After deploying is required to apply all migrations on the DB (this creates all required tables and constrains).
 For this we run: `python3 manage.py migrate`.
 Then we need to initialize our permission groups: `company_manager` and `company_user`.
 Again, we run: `python3 manage.py create_default_groups`.

+It is also required to run the command `python3 manage.py create_default_inference_models` to add the first three inference models: "Diseases in Leaves", "Diseases in Fruits" and "Tree Counting".

 ## Notes on django.urls.reverse

 `reverse(viewname)` translate a view name into the associated url.